nice-digital/consultations/README.md

 - Need to ensure that nothing else is running on port 80, otherwise you will encounter a socket exception error when running in debug.
 - Exception: OpenIdConnectAuthenticationHandler: message.State is null or empty. -- caused if login is attempted without redis, clear your cookies and login again.
 - It might take a few F5's, visual studio restarts and cookie clears to get all the various services/applications to start co-operating
+- Make sure you sign into the main consultation window which pops up when you run the project
+- Error message saying "Something must have gone slightly wrong!" - Have a look at the logs in Auth0 tenent.
+This error is coming from the IDAM signin.
+Check that the ClientId and ClientSecret are correct for the API Identifier on the tenent you are using.

 ## Tests